legend-exp/g4simple/README.md

 Postprocessing: you will want to postprocess the output to apply the detector response.
 See example code that runs on the output of run.mac.

-Can be built with the supplied makefile for typical use.
-CMakeLists.txt file provided for installing with cmake.

 See similar project by Jing Liu at https://github.com/jintonic/gears